This page is specifically about guidance for people affected by diabetes living in Wales.

 If you are looking for financial help to pay your bills during the coronavirus pandemic then there is a new Welsh Government advice outlining the different types of financial support that may be available to you.
 This includes the Discretionary Assistance Fund, which is aimed specifically at people who have:

 - had a flood or fire in your home

 - applied for benefits and waiting for your first payment

 Travel across Wales as well as across the border with England is currently advised against for all but essential business while Wales is under Alert Level 4 restrictions.

 Updates from Public Health Wales

-Public Health Wales has published the Welsh Government’s guidance on self-isolation.
+Public Health Wales has published the Welsh Government’s latest coronavirus guidance..

 Updates from NHS Wales